 - January 16, 2011 – A male Mexican beaded lizard named Gaspar is born.
 He is on exhibit at Jambo Junction until reaching maturity, when he is relocated to Curiosity Caverns with four other beaded lizards.

 - April 10, 2011 – A male aardvark named Zawadi (Swahili for gift) is born to mother Izzy and father Friz.
 Animal care staff stepped in and decided to hand rear Zawadi after they noticed Izzy not being attentive to his needs.

-- April 29, 2011 – Two red ruffed lemurs are born to mother Maditra (meaning stubborn) & Bozeny (meaning very little), better know as Madi & Zeny.
+- April 29, 2011 – Two red ruffed lemurs are born to mother Maditra (meaning stubborn) & Bozeny (meaning very little), better known as Madi & Zeny.
 The new lemurs were moved to SeaWorld San Antonio in November 2011 to serve as animal ambassadors there.

 - February 5 & 6, 2012 – Two emu chicks are hatched, the first births at the new Animal Care Center next door.
 The chicks would be moved to Jambo Junction shortly after, and later named Eli and Emma.

 - March 26, 2012 – A female aardvark names Adazee is born to mother Izzy and father Friz.
 At the time, it was noted that there were less than 40 aardvarks in North American zoos, and births are not common.
 Adazee weighed in at 4.8 pounds and was expected to grow to more than 120 pounds in her first year.